ABOUT ME

 Humanism and I...

 I have always ticked the 'None' box when asked about my faith, but I didn't know that I had a humanist outlook on life until I wanted to celebrate my two children's arrival into the world.
 A lovely guy from what was then the British Humanists Association came along and delivered the most wonderful, personal and meaningful naming ceremonies.
 I understood at once this is how ceremonies should be and knew that I wanted to become a celebrant one day.
 And here I am!

-It was the best thing I have ever done; a truly humbling and transformative experience that never fails to make me feel enormously privileged.
+Throughout my life, I have always been drawn towards the arts and becoming a celebrant has been a culmination of this - it demands creativity, expression and presentation.
 I love what I do and am passionate about people, writing and delivering the best ceremonies I can.

 A Note About Style...